Updated August 2, 2019

-You mix a quick moving toddler with the sharp end of the table and you could be looking at a trip to the emergency room for stitches.
+A quick-moving toddler and the sharp end of a table can easily have you taking a trip to the emergency room for

-We use plumbing insulation that is used to wrap pipes.
-It is available at Lowes or Home Depot.
-It’s a great option and is inexpensive.
+You can cover the table corners with plumbing insulation used to wrap pipes.
+It is easy to find this insulation at Lowes or Home Depot.
+It’s a great option and is very inexpensive.

 23. Put Away Ladders:

 Ladders include even simple step ladders that we would otherwise not think twice about.
 Not only because your child could fall off a ladder.
 A child can also get their fingers stuck in the mechanism that locks ladders in place.

-What’s always concerned me as a mom is when a ladder is just leaning up against a wall in the garage or basement.
-You can take your eyes off your toddler for just a minute and they could be up that ladder.
+As a mom, I am always concerned when a ladder is leaning up against a wall in the garage or basement.
+Take your eyes off your toddler for a minute and they could be up that ladder.
 Worse they could pull the ladder over on themselves which could result in a serious injury.

 24. Ensure pool safety: